-While dogs like to laze around in the house, cats are rather curious.
+While dogs like to laze around in the house, those who love cats know they are rather curious.
 With a feisty pet that loves to explore every nook and corner, it’s important not to keep any poisonous plants in the house.

 Ponytail palms are extremely common houseplants, with their cascading leaves and bulbous caudex.
-They make fantastic indoor décor as they’re slow-growers, low-maintenance, and can live for decades.
+Other common names include Elephant’s Foot Tree and Bottle Palm.
+They make fantastic home decor as they’re slow-growers, low-maintenance, and can live for decades.

-But the question remains: are ponytail palms cat safe plants?
+But the question remains: is ponytail palm toxic to cats and other furry friends?
 Read on to find out.

 In many houseplants, toxicity lies beneath their exterior.
 One houseplant might have toxic sap that oozes out when the stem breaks.
-Others carry toxins in their leaves, which can make a mere contact poisonous to cats and dogs.
+Others carry toxins in their leaves, which can make a mere contact poisonous to both dogs and cats.
 Others require cats and dogs to ingest plant material for the poisonous elements to affect your pet.

 When in doubt, I always turn to the ASPCA for plants safe for cats, because they’ve correlated all common plants (like the spider plant) with available toxicity data to see which truly affect your cats and dogs.
 And they put it all in one huge list post with tags and names, so you can go back time and time again for reference.

-In short: Beaucarnea recurvata is completely safe around pets and children.
+In short: ponytail palm is completely safe around pets and children.
 With a dramatic, sculptural look, they can easily take center stage in your living room.
 The leaves, stem, and the trunk are all non-poisonous.
 Now that we’ve cleared the air, feel free to care for them in your home!

 Keeping Cats Away From Your Palm

-However, the real question is – how can you protect them from curious cats?
+However, the real question is – how can you protect a ponytail palm from curious cats?
 Cats often mess with any plant in your home: a fern, a cactus, or pretty much anything that’s green, popular, easy to grow, and makes you happy.

-If you’re choosing them as décor pieces around the house, you need to keep these plants in a safe, pet-free zone.
+If you’re choosing a ponytail palm as décor pieces around the house, you need to keep these plants in a safe, pet-free zone to keep things green.
 Here are a few tips to protect your precious palm:

 - Use cayenne pepper or citrus to deter ponytail palm cats by causing an unpleasant aroma